The e-Discovery and Information Governance Law Review: United Kingdom - England & Wales

 - format for electronic exchange.

-As to the methodology record, the guidance requires that this should include information such as:
+Regarding the methodology record, the guidance requires that this should include information such as:

 - the document sources not considered at collection and why;